 Many aquarists have heard that you can't have angelfish and saltwater corals in the same tank, but that is not always the case.
 Some angelfish species are much more reef-tank friendly than others because they are less prone to nibble at corals and other decorative invertebrates.

-Most angelfish have special and specific dietary requirements that make feeding them a bit more difficult.
-And most of the small and medium angelfish are reclusive by nature—they need places to hide when they feel threatened, so, therefore, don't do all that well in an open tank with no place to hide.
+Angelfish have special and specific dietary requirements that make feeding them a bit more difficult.
+Most of the small and medium angelfish are reclusive by nature—they need places to hide when they feel threatened, so, therefore, don't do all that well in an open tank with no place to hide.
 Even the easy-to-care-for varieties of angelfish require a little more diligence and planning than some other marine aquarium species.

 When choosing an angelfish for your tank keep in mind that whichever species you decide on, it will get bigger over time.
 Plan ahead so your fish don't overwhelm the tank and their tank mates.